lyw07/dbadmin/README.md

 - Configuring Postgres failover clusters and backup using repmgr and barman
 - Restoring a master node from a sqldump
 - Safely bringing up a failed master node as a standby
-- Setting up a testing server that contains a snapshot of master server's data
+- Setting up a staging server that contains a snapshot of master server's data

 `dbadmin` is designed to work with Google Compute Engine only.
 Vagrant support is as yet untested.